Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

-Here, we’ve laid out some of the less traditional types of job interviews and how you can excel at each one.
+Here, we’ve laid out the top 5 most common interview types and how you can prepare:

 What they are: An informational interview is an exploratory, face-to-face meeting with professionals in your industry – or in an industry you'd like to learn more about – to help you gain insight into the their career path and experiences.
 These meetings aren’t considered true job interviews, so don’t expect an offer at the end of it.